 If you would like to share your experiences and contribute or inform us about important works which should be featured on The Floating fly please contact us

 This quiet sport still takes us to beautiful places and allows us to connect with nature.
 Trout hunting with a fly rod challenges us to physically and mentally enter a world where sophisticated prey holds the advantage.
-To become absorbed into the complexities of this gentle endeavor is the total escape.
+To become absorbed into the complexities of this gentle endeavour is the total escape.

 Rene' Harrop